 About 18 months ago I started work on a rough and broken Record Champion air pistol.
 These air pistols are quite rare and very unique and so are very worthy of restoration and repair.
 Not only do they have a concentric oval piston and seal, but they are also side-lever cocking with a twelve-shot stick magazine that slides into the grip.
 Additionally, it has an adjustable two-stage trigger and a dovetail rail on which you could fit a pistol scope!
 How’s that for a feature-packed spring powered air pistol?

 This particular example had a broken pellet probe as you can see in the photograph.
 A fellow collector of air guns and skilled machinist made two replacements for me.
 He also cleaned up the muzzle nut and machined a new pellet-probe retracting lever pivot pin.
 The original pin had been replaced with a filed down Allen bolt.

 Some screws were also missing.
 I purchased replacements and blacked them by placing them in a shallow tin of mineral engine oil and gently burned the oil off with a blow torch.
 An empty pellet tin is perfect for this.

 I could have left it at that.
 However, I wasn’t happy with the worn exterior.
-Being a project, I wanted to see if I could restore it to original condition.
+Being a project, I wanted to see if I could restore it to its original condition.
 Cerakote seemed to be the way to go as the original did not appear to be anodised.
 Cerakote is a very hard-wearing resin-based coating used for firearms amongst many other applications.

 I embarked on a full strip-down of the pistol.
 Every last pin, clip and screw had to be removed in order for the frame to be recoated.
 The parts for each assembly was carefully stored in separate zip-bags and each stage of the disassembly was photographed for future reference during reassembly.